raczynskid/ChopChop/README.md

 - pick the "email" option from context menu to create a new email with your snip in the body (requires email client, eg. Outlook)

+- pick "edit" to open the current snip in MS paint to edit and copy/save

 - MS Teams integration will be added in the future - currently the "teams" button is greyed out